 In the Muncie area, riders can also choose to take the White River Greenway Trail which takes users through older neighborhoods with stately homes.
 It's a particularly nice ride in the spring when flowers are in bloom.

-While the Monon provides greater diversity and more "destinations", especially when combined with connecting trails, the Cardinal Greenway is a better rural experience and, with lighter traffic, is a great choice for more serious biking or just getting away from the daily routine.
+While the Monon provides greater diversity and more "destinations," especially when combined with connecting trails, the Cardinal Greenway is a better rural experience and, with lighter traffic, a great choice for more serious biking or just getting away from the daily routine.

-For the average person who doesn't typically bicycle that often, riding a portion of the trail versus the entire thing is more appropriate.
+For the average person who doesn't typically bicycle that often, riding a portion of the trail vs. the entire thing is more appropriate.
 It's important to remember that this trail, like the others, is not a loop.
-However far you choose to ride in one direction will have to be traversed a second time on the trip back.
+However far you choose to ride in one direction, it will have to be traversed a second time on the trip back.